Head lice - what to do

 - It's a good idea to stay home from school until you have had the treatment.
 Treatment can be done after school one night and you can go back to school the next day.

 - Get mum or dad to write a note for your teacher or ring the school so that people can start searching for and killing these little creatures before everyone gets them.
 Don't worry - your teacher won't tell anyone you have them.

 - You will need to use the treatment again after one week to kill any lice that hatched out after you had treated them.
 The treatment kills the lice, but it might not kill all of the eggs.
 DO NOT use the treatment more often than it says on the label.

 - Do make sure that you follow the instructions exactly and let your hair dry by itself afterwards.

-- Wash combs, brushes and bed line in hot soapy water to get rid of any lice that may be hanging on them.
+- Wash combs, brushes and bed linen in hot soapy water to get rid of any lice that may be hanging on them.

-Ask your mother or father to read the topic Head lice to find out more about lice and what to do.
+Ask your parent or caregiver to read the topic Head lice to find out more about lice and what to do.

 In the 'olden days' the stuff you had to use was horrible and people could smell it for days, but now it mostly smells like an anti-dandruff shampoo.

 Mums would comb their children's hair with a special thin comb to comb out the dead lice and eggs.